argilla-io/argilla/argilla/docs/getting_started/quickstart.md

 When you're happy with the result, you'll need to give a name to your dataset, select a workspace and choose a split, if applicable.
 Then, Argilla will start importing the dataset in the background.
 Now you're all set up to start annotating!

 !!! note
-    If your dataset is bigger than 10k records, at this stage Argilla will only import the first 10k.
-You can import the rest of the records at any point using the Python SDK.
+    Argilla will only import the first 10k rows of a dataset.
+If your dataset is larger, you can import the rest of the records at any point using the Python SDK.

     To do that, open your dataset and copy the code snippet provided under "Import data".
 Now, open a Jupyter or Google Colab notebook and install argilla: